catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Settings Files
 --------------
 These CLI commands use YAML settings files in place of command line arguments.
 This avoids undue complexity and preserves a record of how the script was run.
-The YAML file dictates which years, or states get run through the the processing pipeline.
-Two example files are deployed in the ``settings`` folder that is created when you run ``pudl_setup``. (see: :ref:`install-workspace`).
+The YAML file dictates which years or states get run through the the processing pipeline.
+There are two standard settings files that we use to run the integration tests and the nightly builds included in the repository:

-- ``etl_fast.yml`` processes one year of data
+- ``src/pudl/package_data/settings/etl_fast.yml`` processes 1-2 years of data.
-- ``etl_full.yml`` processes all years of data
+- ``src/pudl/package_data/settings/etl_full.yml`` processes all available data.

 .. warning::